drewf24/world-airbnb/data-analysis/data-analysis.md

 ### Part C

-We are suspicious that there might be a relationship between median price in Manhattan and Brooklyn.
+We are suspicious that there might be a relationship between median price in Manhattan and Brooklyn because they contain the largest amount and the most expensive Airbnbs.
 Therefore we will attempt to answer the
 following: Is there is a difference in the true median prices between Manhattan and Brooklyn?